alxmancilla/data_migrator/README.md

 ## Prerrequisites

-Download and install MySQL Community Server 5.7.x  and MySQL Workbench 6.3.x
+Install MySQL Community Server 5.7.x

 https://dev.mysql.com/downloads/mysql/

+Optionally, you can also install MySQL Workbench 6.3.x

 https://dev.mysql.com/downloads/workbench/

-Once install login as root and change temporary password using:
+Validate you have root access.
+Once you log in for first time, remember to change temporary password using:

 SET PASSWORD = PASSWORD('new_password');